 Dr Ayelet Berman

 Dr Ayelet Berman is Senior Research Fellow at the Centre for International Law (CIL), where she is a member of the Investment Law and Policy Programme.
-She is also an Adjunct Assistant Professor at the NUS Faculty of Law, where she is co-running a TradeLab international investment law clinic.
-Before joining CIL, she was a Research Fellow at the Centre for Trade and Economic Integration at the Graduate Institute of International and Development Studies in Geneva.
-She also taught law and global governance at the NUS law faculty.
+She is also an Adjunct Assistant Professor at the NUS Faculty of Law, where she is co-running a TradeLab international economic law clinic, and previously taught a course on the Law of Global Governance.
+Before joining NUS, she was a Research Fellow at the Centre for Trade and Economic Integration at the Graduate Institute of International and Development Studies in Geneva.
+As a Visiting Professor at the Law Faculty of the University of Lausanne, she’s also taught a course on the rise of Informal International Lawmaking.

 Dr Berman’s research is interdisciplinary, bridging law, international relations, and public policy.
 She currently runs two research projects, on which she collaborates with colleagues: The ‘Investment Treaties and National Governance’ project examines the effects of investment treaties on national governance in Asian countries.
-The ‘Rethinking Stakeholder Participation in International Governance’ examines the participation of non-state actors, developing, and emerging countries in international rule-making.
-Previously, she was the principal academic coordinator of the ‘Informal International Law-Making’ project, which examined the shift from formal to informal international law.
+The ‘Rethinking Stakeholder Participation in International Governance’ examines the participation of non-state actors, developing, and emerging countries in international rule-making (forthcoming, with Oxford University Press).
+Previously, she was an academic researcher and principal academic coordinator of the ‘Informal International Law-Making’ project, which examined the shift from formal to informal international law.
+She’s published in top peer-reviewed journals, including the American Journal of International Law (Unbound) and the International Journal of Constitutional Law.

 - International Investment Law